Chat with us, powered by LiveChat ECFJC | Careers

 ● Proven leadership experience, preferably as an Executive Director

-● Experience in individual and foundation donor cultivation and corporate sponsorships required
+● Experience in individual and foundation donor cultivation and corporate sponsorships

 ● Ability to develop strong relationships with all levels of elected government officials